 Marine Ecological Genomics

-One year of undergraduate biology is required.
+Two semesters of undergraduate biology.
 Previous coursework in genetics or bioinformatics (or permission of the instructor) is recommended.

 Assistant Professor, Department of Molecular, Cellular, and Biomedical Sciences, University of New Hampshire